MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/components/Address.md

 - **Theme - Theme** - Configures the styling of component elements
     - **Default:** - See [Theme Documentation](../Theme.md).

-The following input properties are records that control whether the respective text input is required or optional, controls the visibility of the respective field and controls the width proportion of the text input.
+The following input properties are records that control whether the respective text input is required or optional, the visibility of the respective field, the width proportion of the text input, the default value of the respective input that a user sees when they navigate to the component and whether the respective text input is in edit or disabled mode.
 Note, a width proportion of 1 results in the text input width equal to the width of the component.

 - **Address line 1 - AddressLine1**
-    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 1}
+    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 1, Default: "", Disabled: false}
 - **Address line 2 - AddressLine2**
-    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 1}
+    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 1, Default: "", Disabled: false}
 - **Town/City - TownCity**
-    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 2/3}
+    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 2/3, Default: "", Disabled: false}
 - **County - County**
-    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 2/3}
+    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 2/3, Default: "", Disabled: false}
 - **Postcode - Postcode**
-    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 1/3}
+    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 1/3, Default: "", Disabled: false}
 - **Country - Country**
-    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 2/3}
+    - **Default:** - {Required: true, Visible: true, InputWidthProportion: 2/3, Default: "", Disabled: false}

 ### Outputs
 - **Value** - Outputs the sanitised text inputs as a record with column names AddressLine1, AddressLine 2, TownCity, County, Postcode and Country.
 To access specific values, the user should use Address.Value.'ColumnName' e.g. to access TownCity, use Address.Value.TownCity.